 My rating: ★★★

 Another book that I remembered from Jack Edwards’s Goodreads list – can you tell where I get all of my book recommendations? – I picked this up from my local library as well.
 Burnt Sugar was shortlisted for the 2020 Booker Prize, so I thought it had to be a good one.
+A very slow burner that just didn’t seem to go anywhere.

 Animal Farm by George Orwell